Immutability standard

 is an altered copy (another state) of $immutable

 .
-Objects have different ids, they are safe for other code units.
+The objects have different ids, making them safe for other code units.

 # Conventions

-Immutable in Chevere refers to objects in which altering methods returns an altered clone/copy of the original object.
+Immutable in Chevere refers to objects in which altering methods return an altered clone/copy of the original object.

 # Method naming